jenkins-x/jx-docs/content/en/blog/news/walkthrough.md

     The `jx-requirements.yml` file is interesting to review, see the defaults in place, and make any changes you need.

 * For my setup, I knew there was one change I needed to make to the `jx-requirements.yml`.
 By default, Jenkins X will create private environment repos.
+You can see this configured in `jx-requirements.yml` as `environmentGitPublic: false`.
 However, I set up a free open source GitHub organization to hold the environment repositories that will be created by Jenkins X, and this type of GitHub organization account does not have access to private repos.
 To configure Jenkins X to create public environment repositories, set `environmentGitPublic` to `true` in `jx-requirements.yml`.

 * Save your changes and then on the command line run: